 Subd.
 2. Duties.
-States that a school resource officer's duties include seven specified items, including fostering a positive school climate through relationship building and open communication; protecting students, staff, and visitors to the school grounds from criminal activity; serving as a liaison from law enforcement to school officials; providing advice on safety drills; identifying vulnerabilities in school facilities and safety procedures; educating and advising students and staff on law enforcement topics; and enforcing criminal laws.
+States that a school resource officer's contractual duties with a school district include seven specified items, including fostering a positive school climate through relationship building and open communication; protecting students, staff, and visitors to the school grounds from criminal activity; serving as a liaison from law enforcement to school officials; providing advice on safety drills; identifying vulnerabilities in school facilities and safety procedures; educating and advising students and staff on law enforcement topics; and enforcing criminal laws.
 Provides that a school may contract with the employer of an SRO for the officer to perform additional duties.
 States that an SRO must not use force or the authority of the SRO's office to enforce school rules or policies, or participate in the enforcement of discipline for violation of school rules.
+States that nothing in the subdivision limits any other duties imposed on peace officers, limits the expectation that peace officers will exercise discretion when carrying out their duties, or creates a duty for school resource officers to protect students and others on school grounds that is different from the duty to protect the public as a whole.

 Subd.
 3. Instruction required.
-States that, except as otherwise provided in the subdivision, any peace officer assigned to serve as an SRO must complete a training course that meets the requirements of this section prior to assuming the duties of an SRO.
-Provides that a peace officer who has completed either the School Safety Center standardized Basic School Resource Officer Training or the National School Resource Officer Basic School Resource Officer course prior to June 1, 2025, must complete the mandated training by June 1, 2027, and may complete a supplemental training course to satisfy the training requirement.
+States that, beginning on September 1, 2025, and except as otherwise provided in the subdivision, any peace officer assigned to serve as an SRO must complete a training course that meets the requirements of this section prior to assuming the duties of an SRO.
+Provides that a peace officer who has completed either the School Safety Center standardized Basic School Resource Officer Training or the National School Resource Officer Basic School Resource Officer course prior to September 1, 2025, must complete the mandated training by June 1, 2027, and may complete a supplemental training course to satisfy the training requirement.
 Establishes that, in cases where an officer's employer is unable to provide the required training prior to the officer assuming the duties of an SRO, that officer must complete the training within six months of assuming the duties of an SRO.
 Until the officer completes that training, the officer is not required to perform the duties that include providing advice on safety drills and identifying vulnerabilities in school facilities and safety procedures.
 The officer must review and comply with any policy on school resource officers adopted by the officer's employer before assuming the duties.
 Further provides that an officer serving as a substitute SRO for fewer than 60 student contact days within a school year is not obligated to complete training or perform the duties that include providing advice on safety drills and identifying vulnerabilities in school facilities and safety procedures.
 Requires employers of an SRO to retain a copy of the most recent training certificate issued to the officer for completing the training mandated under this section.

 Subd.
 4. Training course.
 Requires the Board of Peace Officer Standards and Training (POST Board) to consult with the Department of Public Safety's School Safety Center to prepare learning objectives for training courses to instruct peace officers serving as SROs.
-Establishes 13 learning objectives that, at a minimum, an approved course must include.
+Establishes 14 learning objectives that, at a minimum, an approved course must include.
 Authorizes the POST Board to approve supplemental training courses for peace officers who completed SRO training before the board established the learning objectives.